medspoke/challenges/README.md

     * We save additional images in our own database *along with author and source information* (make sure we don't duplicate any images)
   * We return all requested images from our database to the user

-5. *[BONUS]* Lazy loading of Images is cool, but after some time we will end up with a lot of images, so it will be hard to browse through.
-We also would like to get rid of images that not really liked by the users.
-Please add and upvoting & cleanup system which would work as following:
+5. *[BONUS]* Lazy loading of Images is cool, but after some time we will end up with a lot of images, so it will be hard to browse them through.
+We also would like to get rid of images that are not really liked by the users.
+Please add an upvoting & cleanup system which would work as following:
-  * It should save original number of likes for every images when grabbed from the source (Unsplash)
+  * It should save original number of likes for every image when it's being grabbed from the source (Unsplash)
-  * It should also allow our users to upvote images
+  * It should have mutation which allows our own users to upvote images
-  * It should have a background task which would be run once a week and delete all photos that nobody upvoted
+  * It should have a background task which would be run once a week and delete all photos that were not upvoted at least 1 time

 ## Additional Information